1. Home

 Follow the steps given below to merge two or more land use layers using the Merge Land Use command:

-1. From the Input ribbon menu, select the Merge Land Use command.
+1. From the Map Data ribbon menu, select the Merge Land Use command.

 2. The Merge Land Use dialog box will be displayed.